magento/merchdocs/src/catalog/product-create-configurable.md

 ## Things to remember

 - A configurable product allows the shopper to choose options from drop-down, multiple select, visual swatch and text swatch input types.
 Each option is a separate, simple product.

+- Stock Status of the configurable product is a manually controlled setting.
+When child products will be sold out or come back in stock, it will not change the parent Configurable Product Stock Status automatically.

 - Configurable child products can be simple or virtual products **without custom options**.
 To make custom child products virtual, you must select _Тhis item has no weight_ in the _Weight_ setting for each of them.